 - This stump and brush remover is designed to kill stumps and woody plants like vines and weeds.

-- For stump application use in its current form and brush on with the included brush applicator.
+- For stump application use in its current form and use a brush (not included) to apply the product.

 - For brush application mix 8 oz. of the concentrate in 1 gallon of water and spray on leaves.

 - When applying the product to freshly cut stumps, apply within 45 minutes.

 - See product label for a full list of woody plants and vines targeted by this product.

 Spectracide is both easy to use and agreeable for those on lower stump-killing budgets.